zahidrahimoon/React-Mini-Projects/README.md

 ### Chromatic Switch

-Description: A simple React app that allows you to change the background color by clicking on buttons.....
+Description: A simple React app that allows you to change the background color by clicking on buttons.

 Code: [Simple color changer](../../tree/Colorchanger)